mapbox/tile-reduce/README.md

 #### URL

 Remote Vector Tile sources accessible over HTTP work well for mashups of datasets and datasets that would not be practical to fit on a single machine.
-Be aware that HTTP requests are slower than mbtiles, and throttling is typically required to avoid disrupting servers at high tile volumes.
+Be aware that HTTP requests are slower than mbtiles, and throttling is typically required to avoid disrupting servers at high tile volumes. `maxrate` dictates how many requests per second will be made to each remote source.

 ```js
 sources: [